Vz0n/dotfiles/README.md

 This is my Arch Linux installation's dotfiles.

 It's based on some rices that i saw among the Linux ricing community, but the inspiration came mainly from [s4vitar's bspwm](https://github.com/yorkox0/autoBspwm) and [rxyhn's dotfiles](https://github.com/rxyhn/yuki).
-The main purpose for this rice was just hacking and playing around, and with the time it has became my main OS for my stuff.

 ## Information